Zé Delivery in Brazil Is a Great Example of Upgrading from Personalization to “Wow” Experiences (1 of 2) (Tech Strategy)

-I toured their operations in a couple Sao Paulo neighborhoods and I will be doing a subsequent article on this.
-There is really a lot of important stuff happening with this company on the supply side.
+I toured the Zé Delivery operations in a couple Sao Paulo neighborhoods and it was pretty great.
+On demand delivery of ice cold beverages has interesting supply side requirements.
 But for this article, I want to talk about the demand side of the business.

 But first, here are some photos from their operations in Sao Paulo.